Factor-X/citizenReserve/technical-documents/ProjectStructure.md

 **app/eu.factorx.citizens/views**

-The visual parts of the application.
+Only contains index.scala.html file which is the root of the application.

-## Routes definition